Creating value for our industry through research, stakeholder engagements and adherence to international best practices.

 INTERNATIONAL STANDARDS AND BEST PRACTICES

-We are certified to the Voluntary Carbon Standard (VSC) and the Climate, Community and Biodiversity (CCB) standard through VERRA.
+FFC is certified by FSC® (FSC®-C167272).
+We are also certified to the Voluntary Carbon Standard (VSC) and the Climate, Community and Biodiversity (CCB) standard through VERRA.

 FFC has engaged third party consultants who are assisting us to ensure that all the necessary licenses and permits are obtained with the objective of fulfilling the requirements of the IFC’s Performance Standards.
 We are one of the few, if not only, forestry companies adhering to these extremely stringent standards.